-Diagnosis is based mainly on clinical evaluation, but ancillary testing may be needed.
+Diagnosis of optic nerve infarction is based mainly on clinical evaluation, but ancillary testing may be needed.
 Most important is to exclude the arteritic variety because the other eye is at risk if treatment is not started quickly.
 Immediate tests include ESR, CBC, and C-reactive protein.
 ESR is usually dramatically elevated in the arteritic variety, often exceeding 100 mm/hour, and normal in the nonarteritic variety.
 C-reactive protein is also elevated and is more sensitive than ESR in diagnosing giant cell arteritis Giant Cell Arteritis Giant cell arteritis involves predominantly the thoracic aorta, large arteries emerging from the aorta in the neck, and extracranial branches of the carotid arteries.
 Symptoms of polymyalgia... read more .
 CBC is done to identify thrombocytosis (> 400 × 103/µL), which adds to the positive and negative predictive value of using ESR alone.

 For nonarteritic ischemic optic neuropathy, additional testing may be indicated based on the suspected cause or risk factor.
 For example, if patients have excessive daytime sleepiness or snoring or are obese, polysomnography should be considered to diagnose obstructive sleep apnea.
 If patients have vision loss on awakening, 24-h BP monitoring can be done.